-If you have a complaint about our service or a bill that we have rendered, please contact us with full details so that we may act upon it as quickly as possible.
+If you have a complaint about our service, our charges, or a bill that we have rendered, please contact us with full details so that we may act upon it as quickly as possible.

 In the first instance you should raise any concerns that you have with the person handling your matter.
 You should clearly set out details of any issues that you have so that we have a full understanding of what your concerns are.

-If your concerns have not been satisfactory resolved, a complaint can also be raised with the compliance officer for legal practice – Rebecca Hudson, who can be contacted by the following methods:
+If your concerns have not been satisfactorily resolved, a complaint can also be raised with the Compliance Officer for Legal Practice – Rebecca Hudson, who can be contacted by the following methods:

 Address: Altion Law, 9 Shirwell Crescent, Furzton, Milton Keynes, MK4 1GA